vllm-project/vllm-spyre/docs/source/getting_started/local_development.md

    uv sync --frozen --group lint
    ```

-1. Install torch through pip
+1. (Optional) Install torch through pip

+   This is needed to run examples or tests.
-   (We can't use uv since pyproject.toml prevents it.
+   We can't use uv since pyproject.toml prevents it.
-   Also version doesn't matter at the moment.)
+   Also version doesn't matter at the moment.

    ```sh
    pip install torch==2.7.0